-Considered by many to be one of the greatest boxers ever, Ezzard Charles, had a professional record of 83-11-1 when he met Marciano for the second time.
+Considered by many to be one of the all-time greatest boxers pound-for-pound, and quite possibly the greatest light heavyweight ever, Ezzard Charles had a professional record of 83-11-1 when he clashed with Marciano for the second time.
 Not a tall or heavily built man, he had nonetheless become the lineal heavyweight champion with a decision win over Joe Louis in 1950, before losing the crown to Jersey Joe Walcott in 1951.
 Tough, defensively skilled, and wonderfully fluid inside the ring, the 33-year-old had already proven himself once against The Rock, and now looked to build upon his strong first showing.

 If the action in the first bout was distinctive for its cleanliness (incredibly, there was only one clinch in the entire 15 rounds), the Marciano vs Charles rematch involved far more raw physicality.
 Charles began aggressively and once the first clinch had occurred just seconds after the opening bell, he scored with a heavy left hook to Marciano’s midsection.
 No doubt thrilled with the tone the challenger was setting, the Italian responded by attacking Charles in the second and dropping him after connecting with two huge right hands.
 Charles quickly rose and an animated exchange finished the round.

 But the former champion had no intention of succumbing easily, demonstrating this at the end of round five.
 Marciano struck after the bell and the Cobra, his features knotted in anger, bit back, hammering Rocky to the face.
-It was perhaps this shot that helped open up a gruesome gash on the end of Marciano’s nose that began to bleed heavily in the sixth.
+It was perhaps this shot that helped open up a gruesome gash on the end of Marciano’s nose that bled heavily in the sixth.

 Undaunted, Marciano pressed on.
 His face looked “like a Halloween character with yellow stuff smeared over his nose,” the announcer remarked in reference to the ointment applied by his corner.
 By contemporary standards, the cut, with Marciano’s left nostril split, was severe enough to force a stoppage, but the referee allowed the contest to continue, and the relentless champion, who fought as though wholly indifferent to his injury, carried on his attack.